arm-education/Introduction-to-Cloud-Compute-on-Arm/Part 2 — The Software Stack.md

 Arm<sup>®</sup>.[^13]

-We now look at the boot sequence—beginning from reset and typically ending with the launch of the operating system.6
+We now look at the boot sequence—beginning from reset and typically ending with the launch of the operating system.

 # 4. The Boot Sequence: Hardware to Operating System